influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/query_language/functions.md

 > For a more general discussion of `fill()`, see [Data Exploration](/influxdb/v0.11/query_language/data_exploration/#the-group-by-clause-and-fill).

 ## DISTINCT()
-Returns an array of the unique values in a single [field](/influxdb/v0.11/concepts/glossary/#field).
+Returns the unique values of a single [field](/influxdb/v0.11/concepts/glossary/#field).
 ```sql
 SELECT DISTINCT(<field_key>) FROM <measurement_name> [WHERE <stuff>] [GROUP BY <stuff>]
 ```